-Hearings are held before the Tribunal in a hearing room, or electronically (by teleconference or videoconference), or in writing, or some combination of those.
-A Panel (the adjudicator(s) presiding over the hearing) has discretion to determine the mode of a hearing, including with respect to participants’ physical presence in the hearing room.
+The Tribunal holds its hearings in a hearing room, by videoconference), in writing, or some combination of those.
+A Panel (the adjudicator(s) presiding over the hearing) has discretion to determine the mode of a hearing including the physical presence of participants in the hearing room, if applicable.
 For more information, see Rule 23 of the Capital Markets Tribunal’s Rules of Procedure and Forms.

 All currently scheduled hearings will proceed in the mode already ordered by a Panel, unless the Panel orders otherwise at the request of a party or on its own initiative.

 All hearings are open to the public unless a Panel orders otherwise.